hypercube1024/firefly/_docs/getting-start.md

 - some data has arrived on a socket
 - an HTTP server has received a request

-Firefly handles a lot of concurrency using just a small number of threads, so ***don't block Firefly thread***, you must manage blocking call in the standalone thread pool.
+Firefly handles a lot of concurrencies using just a small number of threads, so ***don't block Firefly thread***, you must manage blocking call in the standalone thread pool.

 With a conventional blocking API the calling thread might block when:
 - Thread.sleep()